 Your student loan debt isn’t automatically forgiven because you work for a nonprofit.
 You qualify for the Public Service Loan Forgiveness Program after making 120 monthly loan payments.
 The payments must be made:

 - Under a qualifying repayment plan — Standard or an income-driven repayment plan.

 - On-time — within 15 days of your due date.

 - On or after Oct.
 1, 2007.

 - While you’re working full-time for a qualifying nonprofit employer.

-Not all nonprofit organizations qualify for PSLF.
+Not all nonprofit organizations qualify for PSLF or any other student loan forgiveness program.
 Eligible nonprofit employers include: